Introduction

 user functions do not need any DB dependencies.

-Component Scan
+Component scan

 Please update the following in the application.properties (or application.yml) to include packages of your own functions: